 An evolving media framework that utilizes digital technology, crowdsourcing tools.

-Explores through a citizen’s commission the challenges of the COVID-19 pandemic using the complexity/ ecosystem lens using an approach that is based on the interconnected and complex bio-psycho-socio-political challenges of the pandemic.
+Explore through a citizen’s commission the challenges of the COVID-19 pandemic using the complexity/ ecosystem lens using an approach that is based on the interconnected and complex bio-psycho-socio-political challenges of the pandemic.

-The COVID 19 Pandemic Project is a grass root citizen driven undertaking to shape the current conversation and takes a deeper dive into the various stakeholders associated with the pandemic contextualized within the larger social, cultural, and political landscape.
+The COVID 19 Pandemic Project is a grass-root citizen-driven undertaking to shape the current conversation and takes a deeper dive into the various stakeholders associated with the pandemic contextualized within the larger social, cultural, and political landscape.

 Contextualize the personal experience of individuals suffering from COVID 19.

 Citizenism in Action: Overview and the COVID 19 Project (Shrink the Government) Google Doc